Kapiolani Towers

 No analysis available

-I searched for paid-laundry wording such as coin laundry, card-operated machines, quarters, or a laundry fee.
-The remarks confirm community laundry exists, but they do not say it requires payment, so there is no evidence to mark it as paid.
+I searched for paid-laundry terms such as coin laundry, card-operated machines, quarters, and laundry fees.
+The remarks only confirm community laundry and do not indicate that it requires payment.

 Parking is strongly supported across the listing set: nearly every remark mentions a parking stall, covered parking, or garage.
 Examples include “parking stall,” “1 assigned parking stall,” “1 secured, covered parking stall,” and “Secured Parking Garage,” indicating this building offers parking consistently rather than as a rare exception.